joomla/joomla-framework/docs/analysis.md

 make the process of getting your code accepted it is helpful to run these tests locally to prevent any unexpected surprises.

-The Joomla Platform unit tests are developed for use with PHPUnit 3.6, which is the latest stable version as of August 2011.
+The Joomla Framework unit tests are developed for use with PHPUnit 3.6, which is the latest stable version as of August 2011.
 Please see the [PHPUnit Manual](http://www.phpunit.de/manual/3.6/en/installation.html) for information on installing PHPUnit on your system.